Lockheed Ventura: PV-2 Harpoon

+Howard 350 executive conversion of the PV-1.
+The aircraft was destroyed in a fatal accident near Fort Lauderdale in May 1979, 15 months after this photograph was taken.

 Ex-military PV-1 Venturas from Canada and South Africa were converted by Howard Aero in San Antonio, Texas, in the 1950s and 1960s as high-speed executive transports.
 The earliest conversions, called Super Venturas, incorporated a 48 in (122 cm) fuselage stretch, extra fuel tankage, large picture windows, luxury interiors, and weapons bays transformed into baggage compartments.
 The landing gear was swapped for the heavier-duty units from the PV-2.
 Later conversions, of which eighteen were completed in the 1960s, were called Howard 350s.

 At least nineteen PV-1s were further modified, including cabin pressurization under the designation Howard 500.
 A final PV-1 modification by Howard was the Eldorado 700, with longer wings, a pointed nose, and streamlined engine cowlings.

 A notable crash of a civilian version occurred on 17 December 1954, killing four, including Fred Miller, president of the Miller Brewing Company and grandson of founder Frederick Miller.
 The company plane was bound for Winnipeg, Manitoba, but had trouble with both engines and crashed shortly after takeoff from Mitchell Field in Milwaukee, Wisconsin.
 Also killed were his oldest son, 20-year-old Fred, Jr., and the two company pilots, Joseph and Paul Laird.

 Oakland Airmotive (later Bay Aviation Services, based in Oakland, California) also offered a PV-2 executive aircraft conversion dubbed Centaurus starting in 1958.
 The cost of the conversion was $155,000 in addition to the airframe.